eslint/rfcs/designs/2025-define-plugin/README.md

 ### Config Arrays

-`eslint-plugin-markdown` defines an unusual `plugin.configs.recommended`:
+`eslint-plugin-markdown` defines an unusual `plugin.configs.processor`:

 - An array of config objects instead of just one
 - `name` with `/plugin` at the end